JakeInit/RRT/README.md

 ---

+## Configurations Parameters Found in Json
+1. loop_frequency_Hz:    determines how fast the loop time of the application is run at <br />
+2. maxNodes:             the max number of attempts to connect the trees <br />
+3. visualizerHeight_pix: visualizer window height in pixels, <br />
+4. visualizerWidth_pix:  visualizer window width in pixels <br />
+5. stepDistance_m:       max distance to expand the tree on each iteration <br />
+6. boundaryHeight_m:     the +/- max y values of the coordinate system <br />
+7. boundaryWidth_m:      the +/- max x values of the coordinate system <br />
+8. maxObjects:           max number of objects to be randomly generated in the map <br />
+9. minObjects:           min number of objects to be randomly generated in the map <br />
+10. maxObjectSize_m:      square objects are generated form 0.100m to a max size of this value <br />
+11. pathSmootherOn:       attempts to smooth the path taken if enabled <br />
+12. width_m:              robot width <br />
+13. height_m:             robot height <br />

+---

 ## Notes:
 1. User configurations exist in pathToRepo/RRT/json/config.json
-2. Robot height and width should be the same
-3. Boundary height and width should be the same
-4. Visualizer height and width should be the same
-5. Objects in visualizer will be white squares
+2. Objects in visualizer will be white squares as well as borders
-6. The robot in visualizer will be a blue square
+3. The robot in visualizer will be a blue square
-7. The goal point in visualizer will be a red circle
+4. The goal point in visualizer will be a red circle
-8. The RRT in visualizer will made up of red line segments
+5. The RRT in visualizer will made up of red line segments
-9. The path taken in visualizer will be outlined in green
+6. The path taken in visualizer will be outlined in green
+7. List of poses of path taken is written to pathToRepo/RRT/poses/poses.txt
+8. Too many objects can make path impossible and impossible to place robot and goal point
+9. Too large of objects can make path impossible and impossible to place robot and goal point

 ---